click

 Ages 13-16 Devil’s Lake State Park (tents)

-Sib Camp – 4 day/3 night in Door County, WI – See DATESTwo Sib Campers
+Sib Camp – 4 day/3 night, WI – See DATESTwo Sib Campers

 Camps available for ages 9-12 (tents); 9-12 (yurts); 9-16 (yurts); or 13-16 (yurts).

 WHAT IS SIB CAMP?
-For siblings ages 9-16, Sib Camp is an opportunity for some respite for siblings and kick back, experience the freedom and thrill of adventure, and share a great time with peers who truly understand the ups and downs of life with siblings who have special needs.
+Sib Camp for ages 8-14, is an opportunity for some respite for siblings and kick back, experience the freedom and thrill of adventure, and share a great time with peers who truly understand the ups and downs of life with siblings who have special needs.
+We will offer a range of traditional camp activities, including archery, swimming, canoeing, crafts, and more.
+The camp will be located on the beautiful Green Lake lakefront, providing a stunning backdrop for all our activities.
+Kids will stay in cabins of 9 with other children their age, ensuring they have a comfortable and engaging environment to foster new friendships.

 Activities include biking, hiking, swimming, paddling, zip lining, stargazing, camp cooking, campfires, ecology, photography, and much more!